configcat/js-unified-sdk/README.md

   import * as configcat from "@configcat/sdk/chromium-extension";
   ```

+> [!NOTE]
-> Please note that these package references require your JS runtime (execution engine) or bundler to support the [exports](https://nodejs.org/api/packages.html#exports) package.json field, introduced in Node.js v12.7.
-In the unlikely case of compatibility issues, you can fall back to `import * as configcat from "@configcat/sdk";`.
+> Please note that subpath imports require your bundler to support the [exports](https://nodejs.org/api/packages.html#exports) package.json field, introduced in Node.js v12.7. **In the unlikely case of bundler compatibility issues**, you can fall back to importing from the main entry point `@configcat/sdk`.
 Basically, this is another entry point to the Node.js build, however, if your bundler recognizes the [browser](https://github.com/defunctzombie/package-browser-field-spec) package.json field, it will also work in your browser applications seamlessly.

+> [!NOTE]
+> For subpath imports to work **in TypeScript**, you must set the [moduleResolution](https://www.typescriptlang.org/tsconfig/#moduleResolution) option to `node16`, `nodenext` or `bundler` in your `tsconfig.json`.
+For TypeScript versions older than 4.7, where these options are not available, you need to fall back to module resolution `node` and importing from the main entry point `@configcat/sdk`.

 #### *via CDN*